C. K. Fauver: Football player

 Fauver earned a varsity letter in football at Oberlin in 1892, 1893, 1894 and 1895.

 In 1892, Fauver was not a student at the college but a student at the Oberlin Academy, a college predatory school run by the college.
 He still played on the college football team, which included his brother Louis B. Fauver, a 24-year-old freshman, and was coached by John W. Heisman.
-This team was captained by its quarterback Carl Sheldon Williams and finished the season undefeated with a record of 7–0 including a season with an opening victory over Ohio State University After winning its first six games against teams from Ohio, Oberlin crossed the border to play regional power Michigan.
-In a controversial game known for rough and dirty play, including a Michigan player being kicked out for punching an Oberlin player and the Umpire, Oberlin claimed a 24 to 22 win Because of injuries to other players, Fauver helped the Yoeman effort by playing two positions.
+This team was captained by its quarterback Carl Sheldon Williams and finished the season undefeated with a record of 7–0 including a season with an opening victory over Ohio State University.
+After winning its first six games against teams from Ohio, Oberlin crossed the border to play regional power Michigan.
+In a controversial game known for rough and dirty play, including a Michigan player being kicked out for punching an Oberlin player and the Umpire, Oberlin claimed a 24 to 22 win.
+Because of injuries to other players, Fauver helped the Yeoman effort by playing two positions.
 In middle game he moved from left tackle to right tackle.
 The game ended with a dispute over the time remaining.
 Oberlin contended the game was over resulting in an Oberlin win.
 Michigan contended there was still time left.
 Oberlin left the field so they could catch a train back to Ohio.
 Michigan stayed on the field and ran a play with no opposition that resulted in a touchdown.
 Both teams claimed victory.
 Oberlin finished the season with a 16–0 victory over Western Reserve.